MICHELE NORRIS, Host:

 But polls show that the majority of New Yorkers support bike lanes by a margin of 56 percent to 39 percent, according to the latest poll.
 Bicycle advocate Caroline Samponaro of Transportation Alternatives calls that a mandate.

-Ms. CAROLINE SAMPONARO (Director of Bicycle Advocacy, Transportation Alternatives): If this was an election, we would've already had our landslide victory.
+CAROLINE SAMPONARO: If this was an election, we would've already had our landslide victory.
 The public has spoken and they're going to keep speaking.
 And I think, more importantly, the public is starting to vote with their pedals.

 ROSE: Samponaro says bike riding in New York City has more than doubled since the city started aggressively adding new lanes five years ago.